Back

 Investigation

-• Trevor King: Found dead in waters off West Lakes in January 2020.
+• Trevor King, whose body was found in waters off West Lakes in January 2020.